CesarCaramazana/DQN_COMPANION_kitchen/README.md

 ```
 ./train_dqn.py
 ```
+Trains the DQN.
+The specific arguments are specified below.

 Testing script of the DQN.
 ------------------------------------------------
 ```
 ./test_dqn.py
 ```
+Tests the DQN.
+Essentially executes the same operations as the training module, but the exploration rate is set to 0 and gradients are not backpropagated.

 Implementation of the fully-connected neural network and the Replay Memory module of the DQN.
 ------------------------------------------------
 ```
 ./DQN.py
 ```
+Basic implementation of a FCNN, with only one input layer and one output layer, as well as the Replay Memory.

 Default configuration of the training script and the environment.
 ------------------------------------------------